Food micro-areas

 Use Brickell as the dinner base and add one personality block

-Use this when the stay is in Brickell or Downtown and the weekend needs food depth without crossing the bay repeatedly.
+Use this when the stay is in Brickell or Downtown and the weekend needs food depth without repeated bridge crossings.

 • Use Motek for flexible all-day Brickell food and LPM or Zuma for the more polished dinner lane.